vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 A son of the House of Magadhā has arrived, thronged by hundreds of eminent ministers, like the moon enhanced by an aureole of stars, that prince, who is a feast for the eyes of his delighted subjects.
 3

-This is the world in which Sanskrit flourished, the world in which the kavi Bhatsu, Bān. a’s respected teacher, was honoured by crowned heads.
+This is the world in which Sanskrit flourished, the world in which the kavi Bhatsu, Bāṇa’s respected teacher, was honoured by crowned heads.
 This court was sustained by the inhabitants of Kanyakubja who, in the words of the famous Chinese pilgrim Xuanzang, were ‘honest and sincere, noble and gracious in appearance, clothed in ornamented and bright-shining fabrics’, inhabitants who ‘applied themselves much to learning, and in their travels were very much given to discussion on religious subjects, whereas the fame of their pure language was far spread’.
 4 To this court the leading figures of the community of Māheśvaras were also welcomeḍSanskrit was their language and in Sanskrit they composed their learned treatises and witty mythology.

-For learned treatises and religious expositions the educated classes of northern India looked to Vārān. asī.
+For learned treatises and religious expositions the educated classes of northern India looked to Vārāṇasī.
 This trading town on the River Ganges had emerged under the Guptas in the preceding century as a centre of traditional Hindu learning.
 The arrival of the Pāśupata movement added to its reputation for holiness, whereas the collective Sanskrit learning of the town added to the literary achievements of the Māheśvaras.

 2 EI XIV, 115, 117 vv.
 2, 17.